NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 Before we can attempt to locate the center point of the circle we need to clear the image of noise.
 This is done by blurring the image#footnote("This is done to help reduce other noise from the image and soften edges."), converting to HSV and then applying a threshold to only show the yellow colour space in the image.
 This leaves us with a binary image with white pixels representing yellow and black for everything else.

-#todo("Include images showing each step in this processing pipeline")

 From here, we perform edge detection on the image to find the edges of the circles in the image.
 This is helps speed up the circle detection.
 This leaves us with a wireframe of the circles.
 We can then apply Hough Circle detection to the image to find the center points of the circles and their radii.
 OpenCV provides a simple function to do this.

-#todo("Talk about fine tuning the parameters")

 This leaves our processing pipeline as such: